anthonygauthier/MySimpleORM/README.md

 ### Database-side guidelines

 1. The name of your tables are going to be the names of your object classes in PHP.
 Therefore, a table named "Users" will refer to the class "Users".
-2. Make sure that your primary keys all start with "ID".
-For instance; "IDUsers".

 ### Application-side setup